MicrosoftDocs/microsoft-365-community/Community/should-I-store-my-files-in-Teams-or-SharePoint-An-understanding-of-behind-the-scenes.md

 The exact location depends on which Team channel you share(d) them in.
 By default, there's a _General_ channel (which can't be deleted), and the files shared in this channel will be stored in the SharePoint site, in the _Documents_ library, within the _General_ folder.
 If you create a Team channel called "Project A", files shared in this channel will be stored in SharePoint under the folder called "Project A", and so on...

 _This applies to 'Standard' channels.
-Private channels have a different architecture which consists in having a separate site with different permissions from the Team.
-More information is available on the official Microsoft documentation: [Private Channels in Microsoft Teams](/microsoftteams/private-channels)_.
+Private channels and Shared channels have a different architecture which consists in having a separate site with different permissions from the Team.
+More information is available on the official Microsoft documentation: [Private Channels in Microsoft Teams](/microsoftteams/private-channels)_ and [Shared Channels in Microsoft Teams](/microsoftteams/shared-channels)_.

 ![Image of the General channel in a Microsoft Teams team.](media/should-I-store-my-files-in-Teams-or-SharePoint-An-understanding-of-behind-the-scenes/TeamsGeneral.png)